How to Choose the Right Linux Distro

 - It's easy to use.

-- Tired of fighting viruses and malware on yours or your children's PC.
+- You want to us an operating system that is less likely to be affected by viruses and malware on yours or your children's PC.

 - Tired of supporting Microsoft or the lack of support from Microsoft.